 Artist Statement

-My practice investigates selective memory and the ways in which a narrator reimagines past narratives.
+My practice examines the labor women undertake in preserving heirlooms and family memorabilia, and the role of selective memory in the retelling of familial and personal histories.
 Drawing inspiration from storytellers and unreliable narrators, I fragment and recontextualize patterns, objects, and photographs to generate new narratives.

 Found materials from family archives, vintage shops, and heirlooms operate as both subject and medium, embodying the complexity of memory itself.
 When such objects are absent, I reconstruct them through metal, ceramic, fiber, paper, or cyanotype, emphasizing the act of making as a form of remembrance and reinterpretation.
 Through this process, my work questions how memory is preserved and transmitted to a generation of new viewers.